marijnh/Eloquent-JavaScript/18_http.md

 {{index "Range header", "body property", "headers property"}}

 To add a request body, you can include a `body` option.
 To set headers, there's the `headers` option.
-For example, this request includes a `Range` header, which instructs the server to return only part of a response.
+For example, this request includes a `Range` header, which instructs the server to return only part of a document.

 ```{test: no}
 fetch("example/data.txt", {headers: {Range: "bytes=8-19"}})